Her Campus Logo Her Campus Logo

 All of us deserve to be given flowers to commemorate life’s moments.
 If you decide to be more intentional with the next flowers you give, let yourself be guided by the flower dictionary.
 Remember, “petals may wither, but the message they carry remains forever.”

-Angelise M. Torres Reyes is a second-year Psychology student at UPRM.
+Angelise M. Torres Reyes is a third-year Psychology student at UPRM.
 With an interest in the English language, she looks to minor in Writing and Communications.
 She would like to contribute on topics ranging from mental health to social issues and pop culture.
 During Angelise’s free time, you can find her reading, dancing or drawing.
 You will never see her sitting still doing nothing.
 She’s a creative force that is willing to try new things every chance she gets.
 Her guilty pleasure is watching reality shows.
 She could probably tell you about every reality there is on Netflix.